NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 ## Introduction

 This tutorial will guide you through setting up an Avalanche node on <a href="https://latitude.sh" target="_blank"> Latitude.sh </a>.
-Latitude.sh provides high performance lighting-fast bare metal servers to ensure that your node is highly secure, available, and accessible.
+Latitude.sh provides high-performance lighting-fast bare metal servers to ensure that your node is highly secure, available, and accessible.

 To get started, you'll need:

 -   A Latitude.sh account
 -   A terminal with which to SSH into your Latitude.sh machine

-This tutorial assumes your local machine has a Unix style terminal.
+This tutorial assumes your local machine has a Unix-style terminal.
 If you're on Windows, you'll have to adapt some of the commands used here.